Security-Onion-Solutions/securityonion-docs/fleet.rst

 Usage
 -----

-If you selected to install Fleet during the setup, you can now login to Fleet using the email & password that you entered during the installer.
+If you selected to enable Fleet during the setup, you can now login to Fleet using the email & password that you entered during the installer.
 You can edit the password or add a new Fleet user within Fleet itself.

 Custom :ref:`osquery` packages were generated for you during setup and you can find them under Downloads in :ref:`soc`.
 Before you install a package on an endpoint, use ``sudo so-allow`` on your manager node to configure the SO firewall to allow inbound osquery connections.